-- It therefore can decreases pain but not in all and only temporarily
+Medical treatment does not cure endometriosis.
+It can decreases pain but not women in all and only temporarily.

-- weight gain by progestagens or osteoporosis secondary to GNRH
+However, medical treatment can cause weight gain by progestagens or osteoporosis secondary to GNRH.

-- bowel occlusion or bowel or bladder perforation by a deep endometriosis during pregnancy
+Deep endometriosis can cause bowel occlusion or bowel or bladder perforation during pregnancy

 - Surgery is avoided by those without the skills